vatesfr/xen-orchestra/docs/recipes.md

 # Recipes

-Here is some configuration example to leverage possibilities with Xen Orchestra.
+Here are some configuration examples to leverage the possibilities in Xen Orchestra.